diku-dk/futhark-book/regular-flattening.rst

 .. literalinclude:: src/sgm_streak.fut
    :lines: 1-8

+Note that we have to include the extra boolean in the accumulator to satisfy the type signature of ``scan``.

 We can make use of Futhark's support for higher-order functions and polymorphism to define a generic version of segmented scan that will work for other monoidal structures than addition on ``i32`` values: